 For other things to think about when choosing a location or a specific program, check out the International Programs Office explanation of different program types.

 Classes taken while studying abroad or on domestic exchange can only count for the major if prior approval has been granted.
 To request prior approval, make an appointment with one of our professional advisors through Appointment Plus.
 Bring your ICAF form (which you get through IPO advising for study abroad, or the Undergraduate Advising Office in Goodell if going on domestic exchange), as well as course titles and descriptions for any courses for which you hope to receive prior approval.

 The London, Sydney, and Beijing CAPA programs have an internship option with a classroom component.
-Three credits from these internships (representing the classroom component) can count toward the Communication major as a 300-level course.
+Three credits representing the classroom component of these internships can count toward the Communication major as a 300-level course.
 In general, students can get UMass 298Y internship credits for any internship that they do, whether on-campus, abroad, or on domestic exchange.

-The College of Social and Behavioral Science offers the following study abroad scholarships:
+The College of Social and Behavioral Sciences offers the following study abroad scholarships: